1. Home

 How To Autofill Letters From A-Z In Excel

-Microsoft Excel has a neat autofill feature that can complete a series like days of the week, months of the year, or numbers in a series e.g., odd or even numbers, etc. This feature excels with other functions, and while it doesn’t input letters automatically, we’ve discovered a solution to make it work for you.
-With the help of a simple formula, you can get excel to autofill letters from A-Z.
+Microsoft Excel has a neat autofill feature that can complete a series like days of the week, months of the year, or numbers in a series e.g., odd or even numbers.
+This feature excels with other functions, and while it doesn’t input letters automatically, we’ve discovered a solution to make it work for you.
+With the help of a simple formula, this article teaches you how to autofill letters in Excel, from A-Z.

 Autofill Letters From A-Z

-You can start at any letter.
-You don’t necessarily have to start with the letter A. Once you reach the end of the alphabet though, this formula will start filling it in with other characters like square brackets, underscore, backtick, and then the letters will start again in small case.
+You don’t necessarily have to start with the letter A; any letter works.
+Once you reach the end of the alphabet though, this formula will start filling it in with other characters like square brackets, underscore, backtick, and then the letters will start again in small case.
 It will not start filling in the letters like Excel does for the columns when it runs out of letters.

 The formula makes use of the Char function which can fill in ASCII values.
 These values exist in a series which is what you can use to your advantage but it has its limitations.
 You can restart the series by typing A in the next cell once you reach Z. Unfortunately, if you try and use AA, AB, and AC, and try and create a series out of it like you can with odd or even numbers, Excel will not follow it.